kmrands/mir/docs/routes.md

 ## References

-* [Flask Blueprints](http://flask.pocoo.org/docs/0.12/blueprints/) _(note that all blueprints added according to the above conventions are added automatically to the application by Mir)_
+* [Flask Blueprints](http://flask.pocoo.org/docs/0.12/blueprints/) _(note that all blueprints created according to the above conventions are added automatically to the application by Mir)_